 The EP, entitled 'Meta Animal', has 'Animal' from their last album, 'Motorvate' a song they played on tour last year, but was only available to download for people who pre-ordered the last album (like me), a cover of the Three Oh Sees 'Nightcrawler', and 'Back in a Hole', a new song.

 Can I tell you about that new song?

 The first time I listened to it I was struck by the airy, almost sweet quality it seemed to have.
 Its acoustic; the vocals and guitar are without the usual hard edge that characterizes their music.
-The song is musically beautiful and Becky Black has an incredible voice, but lyrically it left me with a distinct pit in my stomach.
+Musically, the song is beautiful; Becky Black has an incredible voice, but lyrically it left me with a distinct pit in my stomach.

-After listening twice more that uncomfortable pit just grew; the song made me extremely emotional.
+After listening twice more that uncomfortable pit just grew; I was extremely emotional.
 To say I felt 'sad' seems trivial because it was something more than that...
 I felt heart sick and I had to convince myself to listen to the song again.
 When I paid more attention to the lyrics, I realized there was absolutely nothing airy or sweet about them.
 While I can hear two 'voices,' its the desperation and loneliness of someone drowning in themselves that stands out the most...

 ...
-I'm likely wrong about those lyrics, but I know this painting is going to be emotionally draining.
+I know this painting is going to be emotionally draining.